yvelikova/axway-open-docs/content/en/blog/news/usability-improvements.md

 ## Netlify CMS users no longer need to sync forks

-If you use Netlify CMS to contribute, you no longer need to worry about your fork being up to date with the upstream `axway-open-docs` repository, as as Netlify CMS now creates any new branch based on master from the upstream repository.
+If you use Netlify CMS to contribute, you no longer need to worry about your fork being up to date with the upstream `axway-open-docs` repository, as Netlify CMS now creates any new branch based on master from the upstream repository.
 This means you no longer have to manually delete your fork before making a new contribution.

 If you use GitHub UI or Git CLI to contribute you should continue to [sync your fork](/docs/contribution_guidelines/deleting_a_repository/) regularly as a best practice.